-I have added just one small pocket, to simplify the job but I will put a link or two to other tutorials for you to go to town with it if you want to add more pockets and embellishments.
-The point of this pattern since it is so simple is to showcase an amazing fabric, an embroidery design, a patchwork with beads, sequins, lace and the sky is the limit.
+To simplify the job, I have added just one small pocket, but I will put a link or two to other tutorials for you to go to town with it if you want to add more pockets and embellishments.
+Since it is so simple, the point of this pattern is to showcase an amazing fabric, an embroidery design, a patchwork with beads, sequins, lace, and the sky is the limit.

 I really hope you take on the challenge to make something out of the ordinary.